git clone’s man page | Clone a repository into a new directory. |

 git log --name-status | Show only names and status of changed files. |

-git log --abbrev-commit | SInstead of showing the full 40-byte hexadecimal commit object name, show a prefix that names the object uniquely. |
+git log --abbrev-commit | Instead of showing the full 40-byte hexadecimal commit object name, show a prefix that names the object uniquely. |

-git log --oneline | Shorthand for --pretty=oneline --abbrev-commit . |
+git log --oneline | Shorthand for --pretty=oneline --abbrev-commit. |

 git log decorate

 git log decorate=short | Print out the ref names of any commits that are shown.
-The ref name prefixes refs/heads/ , refs/tags/ , and refs/remotes/ are not printed. |
+The ref name prefixes refs/heads/, refs/tags/, and refs/remotes/ are not printed. |

 git log decorate=long | Print out the full ref names of any commits that are shown. |